 (b) for a body corporate — a fine of $25 000.

+[Regulation 40 amended: SL 2022/20 r.
+9.]

 41. Self incriminating information

-Any information given by an individual in a report under regulation 30 or 32, or any statement made, document produced or information given by an individual in response to a requirement of an authorised person under Part 7, is not admissible in evidence in a prosecution for an offence against the individual, other than an offence under regulation 40, if, at the time the individual gave the report, made the statement, produced the document or gave the information, the individual objected to doing so on the ground that it might tend to incriminate that individual.
+Any information given by an individual in a report under regulation 30 or 32, or any information provided by an individual under regulation 30A or 30B, or any statement made, document produced or information given by an individual in response to a requirement of an authorised person under Part 7, is not admissible in evidence in a prosecution for an offence against the individual, other than an offence under regulation 40, if, at the time the individual gave the report, provided the information or made the statement, produced the document or gave the information, the individual objected to doing so on the ground that it might tend to incriminate that individual.

+[Regulation 41 amended: SL 2022/20 r.
+10.]

 42. Protection from liability

 (1) An action in tort does not lie against a person for anything the person has done, in good faith, in the performance or purported performance of a function under these regulations.